Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 This is a classic French breakfast bowl, and most of us have had one since childhood, used to drink hot chocolate or, later in life, coffee or tea.
 They often have our names on them and these, with hearts rather than names, are a perfect Valentine's Day gift.
 ORDER YOURS HERE.

-Although French Valentine's Day is not what most of us thought it to be, there are some traditions that most people look forward to each year.
+Although French Valentine's Day is not what visitors might expect, there are some traditions that most people look forward to each year.

-Situated just 257 km (160 miles) outside of the City of Love, Paris sits a quaint and beautiful little village known as Saint-Valentin.
+Located just 257 km (160 miles) outside of the City of Love, Paris, there is a quaint and beautiful little village known as Saint-Valentin.
 As you may have guessed, it takes its name from Saint Valentine himself.

-Over the three days, you’ll find that quite a few weddings, proposals, and vow renewals take place in Saint-Valentin which is quite a special thing to watch as couples declare their profound love for each other.
+Over the three days, there are plenty of weddings, proposals, and vow renewals in Saint-Valentin, a special thing to watch as couples declare their profound love for each other.

-The main venue for this is in the center of the village, called the Lover’s Garden.
-This spectacular garden, with its perfectly manicured lawns, features a wooden bridge, the Tree of Vows, and a sculpture that's shaped like dripping hearts.
-Most trees in this garden have been planted by couples who visited here during the festival to show off their love.
+This all happens in the Lover’s Garden, with its perfectly manicured lawns, wooden bridge, Tree of Vows, and a sculpture shaped like dripping hearts.
+Most trees in the garden have been planted by couples who visited during the festival to show off their love.

-For visitors who are a bit more old school, you’ll find them lined up at the local post office waiting to have their love letters stamped.
-After receiving the stamp of approval, they then place their love letters in Cupid’s Mailbox and wait for it to be sent off to their special person.
+Visitors who are a bit more old school will line up at the local post office waiting to have their love letters stamped.
+After receiving the stamp of approval, they place their love letters in Cupid’s Mailbox and wait for them to be sent off to their special person.

-Many people gather together to watch as the mayor presents couples with a personalised certificate confirming their marriage.
+Many people gather to watch as the mayor presents couples with a personalized certificate confirming their marriage.
 After which, couples can have their names engraved onto a metallic heart which they can keep or attach on the Tree of Vows in the Garden of Love.

 GET YOUR FRENCH VALENTINE'S DAY GIFTS HERE!